ggcrunchy/thin-plate-spline/README.md

 The `old` folder contains a few messy remnants of my long-ago attempts at this, including building up a big multi-pass shader.
 This would _sometimes_ work beautifully, but often not, and as mentioned above I imagine a large part of this was the poor little RGBA8 texture crying uncle.

 The sample there was another try using an [Eigen plugin](https://github.com/ggcrunchy/eigen-lua).
-I seem to remember this working quite well, though said plugin wanted (and still does!) quite a lot of rework.
---and updates now, I suppose--so I never went too far with it.
+I seem to remember this working quite well, though said plugin wanted (and still does!) quite a lot of rework&mdash;and updates now, I suppose&mdash;so I never went too far with it.